 This bar is in Liliova in the Old Town and you have to imagine an Irish bar with a faint hint of Cuba in it i.e. lots of Irish stuff and photos of “Che” on the walls.
 Televisions at both ends including the really big projector screen and no quiet corners.
 A little way off the beaten path (if you consider 50 metres to be “a little way”).
 Does all the usual burger and chips meals and Guinness etc and at the time of writing it offered half-price cocktails on Thursdays.
 Just be warned that in the season, Thursdays is a Champions League night.
 Their Prague bars webpage is at www.oches.com.

 I’ve left this to the end as it is Irish but not a sports bar.
 The original bar was the very first place in the country that sold draught Guinness (1759hrs 05/11/1993).
 The bar reopened in what was Molly Malones and is at U Obecniho Dvora 4 (3 mins from the Old Town Square).
 The road called Kozi bends around to the left to become U Obecniho Dvora and over on your right up the steps is the bar.
 A couple of TVs for sports but mainly its a place to drink and eat.
 Its split into a front part by the main bar and the rear part adjacent to the kitchen.
-Not a big venue for live music very often but if there is any it’s after 8pm but do try their excellent pub food.
+Not a big venue for live music very often but if there is any it’s after 8pm but do try their excellent pub food and Indian food.
 Their Prague bars webpage is at www.jamesjoyceprague.cz.